abhijeetvg/PubSub/README.md

 * Install pom: `mvn install`
 * Compile: `mvn compile`
+* Create package: `mvn package`
+  * This will create tar distribution in `dist/target/`

 * Generate eclipse project files: `mvn eclipse:eclipse`
   * This project can be now imported in eclipse.